JoinCODED/TASK-React-Refactoring-Using-Components/README.md

-### Frontend

 Refactor your code to use components.
+If you didn't finish tasks 1 and 2, use this [starting point](https://github.com/JoinCODED/React-Task-3-RefactoringUsingComponents).

 #### Setup